- It’s okay to identify as disabled: Zoe

-Consumer Directed Care is still gaining momentum, and many Australians remain unaware of the control and flexibility they’re now entitled to.
-If you’re currently receiving support under a Home Care Package in Australia, your level of package will determine the annual budget that you have to spend on support services.
+Consumer Directed Care continues to grow in popularity, yet many Australians remain unaware of the control and flexibility they are entitled to.
+If you are currently receiving support under a home care package in Australia, your package level will determine the annual budget you have available to spend on support services.

 What are unspent funds?

-According to researchers working on behalf of Minister Wyatt, there are a number of reasons why your government subsidy may not be completely used.
+There are many reasons why your government subsidy may not be completely used.
 Some consumers on a waiting list for a higher level package may have their package level increased, with their services remaining the same for some time.
 Consumers are also able to save up funds for any unforeseen future events like an illness or injury.

-Regardless of the reason, the issue of unspent funds has highlighted the need for greater transparency around their home care package budgets and how they can be spent.
+Regardless of the reason, unspent funds have highlighted the need for greater transparency around their home care package budgets and how they can be spent.
 Providers will often differ on what individuals can spend their money on.
-This difference is understandable, with limited clear guidance from government about what’s allowed and what’s not.
-Broadly speaking, your Home Care Package funds can be spent on items that can be proven to contribute to your health and wellbeing and/or linked to your support plan.
-However, providers interpret this in different ways, with some only allowing for services that meet your direct support needs.
+Your home care package funds can be spent on items that can be proven to contribute to your health and wellbeing and/or linked to your support plan.
+However, providers interpret this differently, with some only allowing for services that meet your direct support needs.

-- for the purchase of food, except as part of enteral feeding requirements
+- the purchase of food, except as part of enteral feeding requirements

 - payment for permanent accommodation or home modifications that are not related to your care needs